rhiaro/network-affect/index.md

 Coral waved his hand in front of a wide door, inset into the metal walls.
 The door registered Coral's Fonu and raised upwards with a hiss.

 Coral led Bird and Chinchilli into the mycolabs.
 It had been dark for a moment on the other side of that door, but the light level rose gently as their presence was detected.
 A walkway was illuminated softly ahead of them from either side at ankle height.
 Unlike the service corridor they had just passed through, the floor underfoot felt padded, and their steps made almost no sound.
-It wasn't fabricy and soft like in the Education and Commercial Districts, but had a comfortable give as they walked.
+It wasn't fabricy and soft like in the Education and Replenishment Districts, but had a comfortable give as they walked.

 The angle of the lights meant that the walls were visible only up to about their waist heights, and disappeared into darkness above.
 They couldn't see the ceiling, and could see little up ahead as the corridor - like most on the Station - turned a curve.